plexswap/Plexswap-Docs/help/README.md

 ## Seeking support

-PancakeSwap doesn't have a dedicated support service.
-Instead, if you find yourself with a problem that has no answer here, you can ask for help on [PancakeSwap's Telegram channel](https://t.me/pancakeswap).
+PlexSwap doesn't have a dedicated support service.
+Instead, if you find yourself with a problem that has no answer here, you can ask for help on [PlexSwap's Telegram channel](https://t.me/PlexSwap).
 For your safety, make sure you read the notice about scams if it's your first time on our Telegram.